-minimum, maximum, minimum, maximum, minimum, maximum - the minimum and maximum value in x, y and z coordinates.
+minimum, maximum, minimum, maximum, minimum, maximum maximum maximum maximum maximum maximum value in x, y and z coordinates.
 These values can be usually easily calculated from the field map itself, however the field can also be specified in a compact format in which case the x, y and z coordinates are removed from the field map file, and the maxima and minima of coordinates have to be specified.